ml-tooling/ml-hub/README.md

 NAMESPACE=$RELEASE # change if needed

 helm upgrade --install $RELEASE mlhub-chart-1.0.1.tgz --namespace $NAMESPACE

+# In case you just want to use the templating mechanism of Helm without deploying tiller on your cluster
+# 1. Use the "helm template ..." command
+# 2. kubectl apply -f templates/hub && kubectl apply -f templates/proxy
 ```

 You can find the chart file attached to the [release](https://github.com/ml-tooling/ml-hub/releases).